palmyman/local-progtest/README.md

         by Lubomir Cuhel      |_|              |___/  www.palmyman.com

-Local Progtest is sample tester for CTU server progtest.fit.cvut.cz
+Local Progtest is sample tester for CTU server progtest.fit.cvut.cz.
+Compares output of your program to reference and prints diff.

 Basic Manual
 ------------